KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 }
 ```

-This will make KeyboardKit use your custom provider instead of the standard one.
+This will make KeyboardKit use your custom implementation instead of the standard one.